bcomnes/old-bret.io/_posts/linklog/2013-08-08-how-we-build-cms-free-websites.md

   - Web
 ---

-I keep thinking I am approching a wall on this static site project, but as I get closer, the furthur away it actually is.
+I keep thinking I am approching a wall on this static site project, but as I get closer the furthur away it actually is.
 Development Seed is creating many fantastic tools to enable this.
 Thanks guys!